Materials-Consortia/OPTIMADE/optimade.rst

 Below follows an example of the sparse format for multi-dimensional lists with three aggregated dimensions.
 The underlying property value can be taken to be sparse data in lists in four dimensions of 10000 x 10000 x 10000 x N, where the innermost list is a non-sparse list of abitrary length of numbers.
 The only non-null items in the outer three dimensions are, say, [3,5,19], [30,15,9], and [42,54,17].
-The response below communicates the first item explicitly; the second one by defering the innermost list using a reference-marker; and the third item is not included in this response, but defered to another page via a next-marker.
+The response below communicates the first item explicitly; the second one by deferring the innermost list using a reference-marker; and the third item is not included in this response, but deferred to another page via a next-marker.

 .. code:: json
     {"format": "sparse"}